ChrisKbgr/LectureMind-Frontend/README.md

 # LectureMind Frontend

 A sophisticated React-based application that transforms lectures into interactive mind maps using voice recognition and AI-powered content generation.
 LectureMind helps students and educators capture, organize, and visualize lecture content in real-time.

+You can now try the live application here: [LectureMind Online](https://deft-crumble-837a72.netlify.app/)

 ## Getting Started

 ### Prerequisites
 - Node.js (version 14 or higher)